Posted on: April 14, 2020 |

 Repair: When buying new is too expensive, consumers make do with repairs.
 (Ex. car mechanic shops, electronics repairs)

 Needs: A recession doesn’t change the fact that humans need food, water, shelter, cleanliness and medicine.
-Industries that serve these needs are truly recession-proof in even the worst of times.
+Industries that serve these needs are truly recession-resistant in even the worst of times.
 (Ex. pharmaceuticals, trash collection, utilities)

 1. Ice and Water Vending

-Ice and water vending businesses combine several factors from the recession-proof business list.
+Ice and water vending businesses combine several factors from the recession-resistant business list.
 Ice and water are needs; they keep perishables cold and, of course, give us water to drink.
 The circumstances of a recession don’t change the demand for needs.
 Ice and water vending machines also supply cold, clean water that might not always be available at home without extra purification.
 Finally, ice and water vending machines provide more supply at a lower price than convenience stores, while still being fast and easy.
 This puts them in an affordable substitution category in addition to a need.

 2. Thrift Shop

-Thrift shops also fall into multiple categories in the recession-proof businesses.
+Thrift shops also fall into multiple categories in the recession-resistant businesses.
 A thrift shop might also operate as a consignment or resale shop, offering customers a way to resell items when in need of cash, as well as an affordable alternative.
 If you buy and resale upscale items, such as designer clothing or purses, a thrift shop can also be an inexpensive luxury, offering “retail therapy” in stressful times.
 Thrift shops also have relatively low startup costs, requiring only a small space, initial inventory, and business savvy.

 3. Repair Shop